Impact tool

 Background

-An online app to calculate indoor pollutant concentrations in showcases.
 IMPACT means Innovative Modelling of Museum Pollution and Conservation Thresholds.
 This is the name of the project where the IMPACT tool originated.
 The current version (2) was coded by Josep Grau-Bove, in order to continue offering access to this useful model.
-The original research was carried out by Nigel Blades, Declan Kruppa, May Cassar (UCL Institute for Sustainable Heritage), and Terje Gr?ntoft (Norwegian Institute for Air research).
+The original research was carried out by Nigel Blades, Declan Kruppa, May Cassar (UCL Institute for Sustainable Heritage), and Terje Grøntoft (Norwegian Institute for Air research).

 Instructions

-deposition, the internal concentration will eventually be equal to the external, even if it takes a very long time.
+The model shows the indoor concentration at equilibrium.
+This means that, in a room with no deposition, the internal concentration will eventually be equal to the external, even if it takes a very long time.
 The time to equilibrium can be explored with the plot Concentration Through Time.

 References